Checkmarx/kics/docs/dockerhub.md

       --preview-lines int             number of lines to be display in CLI results (min: 1, max: 30) (default 3) -q, --queries-path strings          paths to directory with queries (default [./assets/queries]) --report-formats strings        formats in which the results will be exported (all, asff, codeclimate, csv, cyclonedx, glsast, html, json, junit, pdf, sarif, sonarqube) (default [json])
-      --enable-openapi-refs           resolve the file reference, on OpenAPI files (default [false]) -r, --secrets-regexes-path string   path to secrets regex rules configuration file --timeout int                   number of seconds the query has to execute before being canceled (default 60) -t, --type strings                  case insensitive list of platform types to scan
+  -r, --secrets-regexes-path string   path to secrets regex rules configuration file
+      --timeout int                   number of seconds the query has to execute before being canceled (default 60) -t, --type strings                  case insensitive list of platform types to scan